How to Open an Adult Guardianship Case

 The adult over whom you are asking to be the guardian is normally required to attend the court hearing with you.
 The doctor can excuse the person's attendance in the form above.

-- If you are asking to be the guardian over the person only (not the estate), there is no fee to file the papers.
+- If you are asking to be the guardian over the person only (not the estate), there is no filing fee.

 - Guardian over the estate: No fee if assets are $2500 or less.